O'Neill and Warnock Liven Up The Premiership

 So, it is with great pleasure I welcome Martin O'Neill and Sheffield United's Neil Warnock to the Premiership.

-say this after a very creditable 1-1 draw away to Arsenal:
+How many managers other than O'Neill would say this after a very creditable 1-1 draw away to Arsenal:

 "I cannot do anything about the expectation but we are not going to become a really decent team overnight."